JoeSuber/Google-Text-To-Speech/README.md

 Google-Text-To-Speech
 =====================
+10-31-13
+update!
+- The command line-given phrases and text files now cache properly, -They are stored along with the thread-called *.mp3 in /voices.
+- You can have this thing record a Tolstoy novel if you want.
+- Some small but annoying punctuation & spacing bugs have been squashed.
+- If using a text file for input it still must have some punctuation.
+- The threaded calls no longer burp text all over stdout
+****

 Thanks and credit for what I, Joe Suber, call GoogleTextSpeaks go to:

 A. initial working code, interface to API and great idea -